thecraftman/AWS-NAT-Gateway/README.md

  ### Why you should use Internet Gateway?
  1. An Internet Gateway allows resources within your VPC to access the internet (think yum updates, external database connections, wget calls, OS patch, etc)
  2. It only works one way.
-The internet at large cannot get through your NAT to your private resources unless you explicitly allow it.
+The internet at large cannot get through your NAT to your private resources unless you explicitly allow it
+ 3. It is a fully-managed service — just create it and it works automatically, including fail-over